 Taxable persons

 Both juridical persons (such as companies) and natural persons (like individual entrepreneurs conducting business under a license) fall under the scope of corporate tax.
-Foreign persons with a UAE permanent establishment or income from UAE sources are also liable, depending on income origin and activity type.
+Foreign persons with a UAE permanent establishment or income from UAE sources are also liable, depending on the origin of the income and the activity type.

 Exemptions